-Almost every business out there requires strict adherence to deadlines and schedules, and so, time management and deadlines issues are probably the most frustrating ones.
+Almost every business out there requires strict adherence to deadlines and schedules, so time management and deadlines issues are probably the most frustrating ones.

 Such problems can indicate disorganization or exaggerated ambition.
 Either way, you should address this as an opportunity for professional development.

-The substantial effect of absenteeism and tardiness on the workflow requires no further stressing.
-When it comes to employees who are frequently absent or late, they’re most likely having a difficult time self-organizing, and they may already feel embarrassed about it.
+The substantial effect of absenteeism and tardiness on the workflow requires no further stress.
+When it comes to frequently absent or late employees, they’re most likely having a difficult time self-organizing, and they may already feel embarrassed about it.
 So, you want to avoid focusing your feedback on the employee as the problem.

-Instead, address the issue of tardiness or absenteeism itself and how it affects the employee’s ability to complete their daily tasks efficiently.
+Instead, address the issue of tardiness or absenteeism itself and how it affects employees’ ability to complete their daily tasks efficiently.

-- “So I noticed you didn’t attend our last couple of morning meetings, and I’m worried that you may have missed some important information because of it.
+- “So I noticed you didn’t attend our last couple of morning meetings, and I’m worried that you may have missed some important information.
 Your absence will make it difficult for you and your colleagues to sync up.
-I think it’s a good idea if we go over what you missed now, then we can discuss a plan together to prevent this from happening in the future.’
+I think it’s a good idea if we go over what you missed now, then we can discuss a plan together to prevent this from happening in the future.”

 Final Thoughts and More Positive Criticism Resources